jmiven/drafting-interpreters/README.md

 2018](https://dconf.org/2018/talks/leroy.html) and decided to try his openmethods instead.

+#### `jlox/interpreter.d` (Chapter 7)

+I had some fun using a `static foreach` to generate at compile-time case statements for a long and boring switch.
+I also played with an alias with lambda syntax and wrote a bit more unittests than usual.

 ### To Be Continued

 This is a work in progress but I'm regularly working through the book.